lungi77/hello-world/README.md

 ## ABOUT ME
-I enjoy learning new things every day.
-I am learning programming logic in a variety of ways since there are always new problems that arise.
+I have a deep passion for learning something new every day.
+Programming logic fascinates me because there are always fresh challenges to tackle.
+A great programmer must analyze problems effectively and break them down into smaller, manageable parts using a divide-and-conquer approach.

-Any programmer must be able to analyze these issues and find solutions to the smaller divide-and-conquer problems.
+My ultimate goal is to become a skilled software and web developer, capable of crafting applications and websites tailored to any client’s needs.

-By the way, my major objective is to become a software developer and web developer so that I may construct an application and website for any client needs new website or something way.
+Excitingly, I just posted on my GitHub account for the first time—marking the beginning of my journey in sharing my work with the world!